JarryShaw/MacDaily/README.rst

     But if you insist to do so, then make sure they are **VALID**, possibly with ``~`` user-home expansion and most importantly, they must be **available** with permission granted.

+4. What should I do if MacDaily is not working as expected?
+    Firstly, try to reinstall it.
+If installed through Homebrew, run ``brew update && brew reinstall macdaily``.
+If installed through PyPI, run ``pip install -I macdaily`` with appropriate privileges granted;
+    cause sometimes it can be a dependency issue.

+    If still not working, check your configuration file at ``~/.dailyrc``, whether it's malformed or not.
+Run ``macdaily config --interactive`` as you wish to reconfigure everything.

+    I hate to admit it but this can sometimes be from the program itself.
+    If so, please run MacDaily again with ``MACDAILY_DEVMODE=true`` set;
+    and report the issue along with the traceback stack it provides to me.

 TODO
 ----